s-perez/s-perez.github.io-src/content/Git/BasicI.md

 **[master** --> That's the name of the branch we are in.
 We'll talk about them in another post.

-**(root-commit)** --> This indicates that this is the first commit in the whole repository.
+**(root-commit)** --> This indicates that this commit is the first one of this repository, In future commits this will not appear.

 **14e2905]** --> This is the identifier of this commit (the reduced version).
 It's probably different in your case.
-The next time you create a new commit in the repository, you will see this identifier instead of the *root-commit* we saw before.

 **3 files changed, 0 insertions(+), 0 deletions(-)** --> This is a brief
 of what happened in this commit in terms of what did you add.
 In this